Anmol-Baranwal/Hack-Your-Growth/CONTRIBUTING.md

 > You can add different set of resources according to your needs.

-1. First, `make an issue` of the reource you wish to add.
+1. First, `make an issue` using the recommended template (Add New Resource) of the reource you wish to add.
 Without issue, I would not merge a pull request.

-2. If you want to add this resource, then write Yes in `Contributing` while making the issue otherwise you can keep it blank or write No
+2. If you want to add this resource yourself, then write Yes in `Contributing` while making the issue otherwise write No

 3. To add a Resource, you can read the detailed instructions [here](https://github.com/Anmol-Baranwal/Hack-Your-Growth/blob/main/README.md#-how-to-contribute-)